NEW! We launched a new tiny security key called Somu, it's live on Crowd Supply and you can pre-order it now!

 Run the Solo application:

-In another shell, you can run client software, for example our tests:
+In another shell, you can run our test suite.

 You can find more details in our documentation, including how to build on the the NUCLEO-L432KC development board.